Pierre Laporte: Kidnapping and murder

 Laporte was handcuffed, chained to the floor and blindfolded.
 However, by feeling his way around his room and pressing his face across the wall, he was able to discover a window.
 On the afternoon of 16 October 1970, Laporte heard a police siren in the distance, and decided to escape by throwing himself through the window.
 He broke through the window, but his leg chains left him dangling in the air.
 The broken glass severed the arteries on his left wrist, right thumb and in his chest.
 As he dangled in the air, Laporte screamed "Aider!
 Aider!
 Quelqu'un s'il vous plaît aidez-moi!" ("Help!
 Help!
 Somebody please help me!"), but nobody other than his captors heard his cries.
 His captors pulled him back in.
 The police siren that Laporte heard was due to a report of a fire at a house further down Armstrong street.
 Over the course of the night, Laporte was bleeding badly from his severed arteries and it was apparent that he would die soon if he did not receive prompt medical attention.
 Simard described him as being like a "zombie", saying:He didn't move.
 No reaction, We took off his blindfold.
 He didn't even look at us.
 It was like Laporte was already dead.
 He was like somebody stripped of all life.
 He looked totally empty.
 You could feel that he'd already received the death blow.As he was laid out on the floor, Laporte seemed resigned to his death as he grew weaker and he refused to speak.
 On the morning of 17 October, his captors decided to strangle him to death rather than release him to a hospital.
-Two men held him in place while a third wrapped the leg chain around his neck and after a few minutes, Laporte was dead.
+Two men held him in place while a third wrapped the leg chain around his neck.
+Laporte did not put up a struggle and after a few minutes, Laporte was dead.

 On 17 October, seven days after he went missing, Laporte's body was found in the trunk of a car at Montreal Saint-Hubert Longueuil Airport.
 On the same day, D'Asti and Di Iorio met with Gagnon with an offer of help as the duo stated that their boss, Vic Cotroni, had given orders for the Cotroni family to find Laporte.
 Gagnon later stated he was told by D'Asti and Di Iorio: "René, we can find him.
 We know where he is".
 Just minutes after accepting the offer of help from the Cotroni family, Gagnon heard the news on the radio of Laporte's murder.
 Laporte was buried in the Cimetière Notre-Dame-des-Neiges on 20 October 1970 in a funeral attended by the elites of both Ottawa and Quebec City in Montreal, Quebec.